dotnet/docs/docs/framework/data/adonet/ado-net-code-examples.md

 ms.assetid: c119657a-9ce6-4940-91e4-ac1d5f0d9584
 ---
 # ADO.NET code examples

-The code listings in this topic demonstrate how to retrieve data from a database by using the following ADO.NET technologies:
+The code listings on this page demonstrate how to retrieve data from a database by using the following ADO.NET technologies:

 - ADO.NET data providers: